masud0074/my-ios/readme.md

 ## Focus

-I have two active spaces on my phone to minimize hand movement & I use folders (with [blank names](https://lifehacker.com/how-to-hide-your-app-folder-names-in-ios-1829744268) to reduce noise) to keep non essential apps away.
-Everything is optimized for reachability and ideally aesthetics (color matching).
+I have two active spaces on my phone to minimize hand movement.
+Everything is optimized for reachability and partly aesthetics.
 I use dark mode always on iOS.
-On macOS I tend to vary between light and dark themes depending on whether I am in a sunny area.
+On macOS I tend to vary between light and dark themes.

-iPhone for me is a consumption and communication device with limited creation.
-Everything I can do on the phone, I can do faster and better on [macOS](https://github.com/nikitavoloboev/my-mac-os).
-Thus I limit & focus the kinds of activity I can do on the phone.
-Podcasts, talking, Twitter/Reddit/HN, making photos..
+iPhone for me is a consumption and communication device primarily.
+Everything I can do on the phone, I can do faster and better on [mac](https://github.com/nikitavoloboev/my-mac-os).
+Thus I limit the kinds of activities I do on the phone.
+Podcasts, chat, Twitter/Apollo/IG, photography..

 ## Applications

-Here is a list of apps I use the most in my day to day life, sorted by category and their importance.
+Here is a list of apps I use the most, sorted by category and their importance.

 ### Productivity